fslaborg/zzarchive-fslaborg.github.io/content/resources/index.md

    This lecture shows how to access JSON, CSV and World Bank data, combine and analyze the data and visualize the results.

  - [**F# and Machine Learning: a winning combination**](https://vimeo.com/97514517) (NDC)<br />
-   Introduction to machine learning with F# and FsLab libraries such as F# Data type providers for easy data access.
+   Introduction to machine learning with F# and FsLab libraries such as FSharp.Data type providers for easy data access.

  - [**Mona Lisa, F# and Azure: simple solutions to hard problems**](https://vimeo.com/113597999) (NDC)<br />
    In this talk, we will explore one of the latter, the Mona Lisa Travelling Salesman Problem, and how we used modern tools to tackle it